IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/docs/README.rst

 ::

 The method returns the prediction list in the same order in which they are provided.
-The class supports one or multiple samples to forecats.
+The class supports one or multiple samples to forecasts.

 Example of using the KWEnsembler class
 --------------------------------------